Toward a unified data-driven turbulence model through multi-objective learning: INTRODUCTION

-If a simple, universal turbulent constitutive relation does not exist, then how can one expect to find a unified model for multiple flows defined above?
-The key lies in training with a diverse dataset featuring multiple flow mechanisms.
-A number of strategies have been pursued with varying degree of successes.
-Multi-case training with symbolic model representation yields models that perform well across several wall-bounded flows, which are among the first attempts towards a unified model.~\cite{fang2023toward,waschkowski2022multi}.
-The strategy of ``unification through aggregation" relies on expert models tailored to individual flow mechanisms, with a classifier assigning models to each spatial location during prediction~\cite{cherroud2025space,buchanan2025data}.
-Yet another strategy toward a unified model is offering users a generalized model to tune for each flow, referred to as generalized \(k\)--\(\omega\) model~\cite{menter2025generalized}.
-Similar efforts towards a generalizable closure have also emerged in wall-modeled large eddy simulations, where additive learning captures different flow mechanisms~\cite{zhang2025knowledge}, and a building-block strategy leverages simple flows to construct unified closures~\cite{lozano2023machine,arranz2024building}.
-However, to this day, a unified RANS turbulence model that can seamlessly handle coexisting, vastly different flow mechanics in a single flow (e.g., flows with massive separation and swirling simultaneously) does not yet exist.
-The difficulty lies in the fact that different flow regimes impose \emph{conflicting requirements} on the model: adjustments that improve one regime can degrade another.
-Derivative-free multi-objective optimization methods~\cite{deb2000fast} are generally inefficient, which limits the scalability of model training.
-And symbolic models, while interpretable, are often too restrictive to reconcile such conflicts.
-As summarized in the NASA Langley Turbulence Modeling Workshop summary~\cite{rumsey2022nasa}, after a decade of intense research, the community has yet to produce a data-driven turbulence model that exceeds current models in terms of predictability, generality, and robustness.
+Achieving a unified turbulence model relies on training with diverse flows that capture multiple flow mechanisms.
+A number of strategies have been pursued with varying degrees of success.
+For example, multi-case training using symbolic model representations has produced models that perform well across several wall-bounded flows, representing some of the earliest steps toward unified turbulence modeling~\cite{fang2023toward,waschkowski2022multi}.
+Nevertheless, the restrictive functional forms and reliance on derivative-free optimization can limit scalability, particularly when many competing objectives arise.
+An alternative strategy, which we refer to as ``unification through aggregation", relies on expert models tailored to individual flow mechanisms, with a classifier assigning one or more models to each spatial location during prediction~\cite{cherroud2025space,buchanan2025data}.
+Such approaches, however, require multiple model evaluations and can struggle when different flow mechanisms strongly interact within the same region.
+Yet another strategy toward a unified model is to provide users with a generalized model that can be tuned for individual flows, exemplified by the generalized \(k\)--\(\omega\) model (GEKO)~\cite{menter2025generalized}.
+This model relies on manual tuning for different flows, which limits its ability to achieve true unification.
+Similar efforts towards a generalizable closure have also emerged in wall-modeled large eddy simulations, such as the knowledge-integrated additive learning~\cite{zhang2025knowledge} and building block approaches~\cite{lozano2023machine}.
+However, to this day, a unified RANS turbulence model that can seamlessly handle coexisting, vastly different flow mechanisms in a single flow (e.g., flows with massive separation and swirling simultaneously) does not yet exist.
+The difficulty lies in the fact that different flow regimes impose conflicting requirements on the model: adjustments that improve one regime can degrade another.
+This conflict fundamentally limits the transferability of existing models across diverse flow regimes.
+As noted in the NASA Langley Turbulence Modeling Workshop summary, after a decade of intense research, the community has yet to produce a data-driven turbulence model that exceeds current models in terms of predictability, generality, and robustness~\cite{rumsey2022nasa}.